erSubhashThapa/100daysofcode/r1-log.md

   ## Manually Search For a Food Item

-  I'm putting this here for my own reference.
   This is where you search food items on the USDA database website.

   - https://ndb.nal.usda.gov/ndb/search/list

-  This is what I use to find a food item when I manually get all the nutrition data.
-This page might be helpful in this project just to find the corresponding NBD number for each food item, although you *can* do this with the api too.
-I will probably learn how to do it with the API later.
+  This page will help us for this project to find the corresponding NBD number for each food item, although you *can* do this with the api too.
+I will learn how to do it with the API later.

   ## Serving Size